Food and Feeding

 The time will come when you must be apart from your baby; plan ahead for the separation.
-Many mothers start offering a bottle of breast milk, water or formula once or twice a week when their babies are four to six weeks old.
-(Water will interfere least with your breast milk).
+Many mothers start offering a bottle of breast milk once or twice a week when their babies are four to six weeks old.

 Ensuring your milk supply

-Whether baby drinks breast milk or formula while you are away, plan to breastfeed often when you are with baby to keep up your supply.
-Feed just before you leave and as soon as you return home.
-If you’re close enough, feed also during breaks or at lunch.
+Plan to breastfeed often when you are with baby to keep up your supply.
+Breastfeed just before you leave and as soon as you return home.
+If you’re close enough, breastfeed also during breaks or at lunch.
 On weekends or days at home, breastfeed often to restore your supply to its maximum.

 Practice expressing breast milk well in advance of your planned separation (see Expressing and Storing Breast Milk).